ozone3950/sff-cooler-buyers-guide/README.md

 ## Jonsbo CR-701
 - 75mm tall
 - 33mm memory clearence
-- q20mm RGB PWM fan
+- 120mm RGB PWM fan
 - 5 heatpipes
 - 19.5-29.2 dBA noise level

+##### Notes:

+Great value cooler with a great sized heatsink.
+However, the fan is quite loud.
+This cooler and a fanswap would be a great idea for a low price.

 ## Noctua L12S